 Bridge between Old and Next Economy

-The goal of Reverse Mentoring is to bring digital fitness to life Company increase overall rejuvenation, rejuvenate processes and structures, adapt old-fashioned ways of thinking and working to the requirements of the future, and familiarize older colleagues, executives and senior management with the world of millennials.
-So the junior "coaches" the senior on topics that "young" can do better than "old".
+The goal of Reverse Mentoring is to bring digital fitness to life Company to increase overall, to rejuvenate processes and structures, to adapt traditional ways of thinking and working to the requirements of the future as well as to familiarize older colleagues, managers and top management with the living environment of millennials.
+The junior “coaches” the senior in such subject areas that “young” can do better than “old”.
 This creates a learning organization that makes you fit for the future.

-"With the program, we want to build a bridge between young and older employees and improve their interaction.
-If every generation stays in its corner, nothing will change, "says Christine Jordi, Head of Diversity and Inclusion at Credit Suisse.
-Since 2012, up to 34 tandems have met there six times in a six-month round.
+“With the program we want to build a bridge between young and older employees and improve their interaction.
+If every generation stays in its corner, there will be no innovations, ”explains Christine Jordi, Head of Diversity and Inclusion at Credit Suisse.
+Since 2012, up to 34 tandems have met a total of six times as part of a half-yearly round.

 Suitable for any company